-The Company has an Investment Management and Custodianship Agreement with BPI Asset & Management Trust Corporation ("AMTC") with respect to the above AFS financial assets.
+The Company has an Investment Management and Custodianship Agreement with BPI Asset & Management Trust Corporation ("AMTC"), a related party under common control, with respect to the above AFS financial assets.

-Listed equity securities include common shares of BPI at December 31, 2021 amounting to P51 million (2020 - P33 million).
+Listed equity securities include common shares of BPI at December 31, 2022 amounting to P48 million (2021 - P51 million).